Jobi McAnuff: Leyton Orient

 On 25 July 2014, McAnuff signed a two-year deal with League One side Leyton Orient.
 In May 2016, he was released from Leyton Orient when it was announced that he would not be retained when his contract expired.

-Minnesota United FC

-McAnuff began trialing with Minnesota United FC of the North American Soccer League in June 2016.
+McAnuff began trialing with Minnesota United of the North American Soccer League in June 2016.
 McAnuff made an appearance for Minnesota United in an international friendly against Liga MX side Club León on 25 June 2016 in the first ever football match at Target Field.

 Stevenage

 On 19 July 2016 McAnuff signed for League Two team Stevenage on a free transfer.

 Return to Leyton Orient

 On 20 July 2017, it was announced that McAnuff would return to Leyton Orient.
 He captained the side in the 2018–19 season and went on to win the league title.
 He later signed a further contract extension and moved into a player/coach role.

 He was made interim manager of Leyton Orient on 28 February 2021 following the sacking of Ross Embleton He retired from playing at the end of the 2020–21 season.
 He was released from his management duties and left the club on 8 May 2021.